neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 - [ ] Understanding how to write a `mongoose` Schema
 - [ ] Knowing how to connect an application with a (local) database using `mongoose`
 - [ ] Knowing how to read data with a `mongoose` model
-- [ ] Understanding that the applications currently do not work if deployed to Vercel due to local databases

 ---